 - You will lie on your stomach on a cushioned table.
 The radiologist will numb a small area of skin using a local anesthetic.

-- Using X-ray guidance, our specialized radiologist will insert a thin needle and inject contrast solution.
+- Using X-ray guidance, the radiologist will insert a thin needle and inject contrast solution.
 The contrast solution will highlight your anatomy to make sure the vertebrae thought to be causing your pain are precisely targeted.

-- The radiologist will insert a specialized needle through the skin into the damaged vertebra.
-The bone cement, which has the consistency of toothpaste, will be injected through the needle into the bone.
+- The radiologist will then insert a specialized needle through the skin into the damaged vertebra.
+A bone cement, which has the consistency of toothpaste, will be injected through the needle into the bone.

-- The material will begin to harden over 10-20 minutes, that can result in stabilizing the fractured vertebra.
+- The material will begin to harden within 20 minutes, helping to stabilize the fractured vertebra.

 - It is possible to treat more than one fractured vertebra at a time, if necessary.